theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/sap-connection/sso-with-snc.md

 Double hop describes the passing of authentication information across two or more computers (hops).<br>
 For technical reasons NTLM only works with one hop.
-For security reasons Kerberos transmits authentication data only in one hop by default, but it can be configured to send data over two or more hops.<br>
+For security reasons Kerberos transmits authentication data only in one hop by default, but it can be configured to send data over two or more hops.
+Examples:

+=== "Xtract PPV Server & PowerPivot on the same machine"

-Example 1: If you use Xtract PPV as the consumer of the SAP data, it has to run on the same computer that Xtract PPV Server and PowerPivot run on.
+	If you use Xtract PPV as the consumer of the SAP data, it has to run on the same computer that Xtract PPV Server and PowerPivot run on.
 	The domain controller and the SAP system can run on different computer.
 In this case you can also use NTML and Kerberos.

+=== "Xtract PPV Server & PowerPivot on different machines"

-Example 2: If you use Xtract PPV as the comsumer for the SAP data and the Xtract PPV Server and PowerPivot run on different computers, you have to use Kerberos which can be configured to handle the Double Hop Problem. <br>
+	If you use Xtract PPV as the comsumer for the SAP data and the Xtract PPV Server and PowerPivot run on different computers, you have to use Kerberos which can be configured to handle the Double Hop Problem.
 	For more information on the Kerberos configuration, see [Microsoft Techcommunity - Understanding Kerberos Double Hop](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/understanding-kerberos-double-hop/ba-p/395463).

 For more information on the SSO configuration, see [SAP Help - Single Sign-On Configuration](https://help.sap.com/doc/saphelp_nw75/7.5.5/en-US/48/ca0fe42fbb5c97e10000000a42189d/content.htm?no_cache=true)

 ****
 #### Related Links
 - [Knowledge Base Article - SNC/SSO User Rights](../../samples/authority-objects-sap-user-rights.md).